Work With Us

 Will I be paid for training/set-up days?

-All staff will be paid a daily rate, which will be advised according to the country you work in.
+All staff will be paid a daily rate or a per diem, which will be advised in advance, according to the country or state you work in.

 How and when will I get paid?